 #1.
 Seat Shape

-The first difference you’ll likely notice between toilet seats is their shape – there are three main shapes of seat commonly available.
-The shape of seat you’ll want to look for should match your toilet bowl’s shape.
+The first difference you’ll likely notice between toilet seats is their shape – there are three main shapes of seats commonly available.
+The shape of the seat you’ll want to look for should match your toilet bowl’s shape.

 - Round Seats – These toilet seats are the most common in households, and they fit only on a round toilet bowl.
 They’re often slightly smaller and work well in compact bathrooms.
 However, they are not as comfortable as elongated seats because of their smaller size.